-Autumn wader migration is one of the high-points of a birdwatcher’s calendar but why does it start in July (or even June), are the Dunlin that we see in August the same ones that are present in December, what are the vagrant waders we should be looking out for and which species migrates from here to Galapagos and Chile?
+Autumn wader migration is one of the high-points of a birdwatcher’s calendar but why does it start in July (or even June), are the Dunlin that we see in August the same ones that are present in December, what are the vagrant waders we should be looking out for and which species migrates from here to Galapagos and Peru?

 Starting simple – birds from the northeast

 For two wader species that arrive in Britain and Ireland in the autumn, the migration story is straightforward: Grey Plovers and Bar-tailed Godwits fly here from the northeast.

 The Grey Plovers we see in winter are birds from western Siberia, leaving in a southwesterly direction in autumn to escape the cold and taking up territories on the mud of our estuaries.
 As spring comes to an end, they moult into a smart summer plumage, ready for departure in May.
 Having bred, the first Grey Plovers will return in July and some of these birds will travel further south to west Africa.
 There’s a WaderTales blog about the global migration pattern of the species.

 All of our Bar-tailed Godwits fly from the northeast but there are two subspecies to consider; there are passage birds from eastern Siberia that move to Africa for the winter, and birds from further west in Siberia, Finland, Sweden and Norway that spend the winter in western Europe.
 There’s more about Bar-tailed Godwit migration in this blog.

 Other northeastern-breeding waders turn up each autumn, such as Curlew Sandpiper and Little Stint, but weather patterns and breeding success will dictate just how many we see on our side of the North Sea.